 "Despite the common misconceptions that rapamycin may cause cancer, it has been known for a decade that rapamycin prevents cancers in renal transplant recipients.
 At 2 years after renal transplantation, patients receiving rapamycin (sirolimus) as a base therapy do not develop any malignancies.
 In addition rapamycin prevented tumors and cured pre-existing tumors...Rapamycin is also extremely effective in the prevention of cancer in animal models.
 The cancer preventive effects of rapamycin may be the result of its anti-aging effect.
 In fact, caloric restriction that decelerates aging delays cancer.
 Caloric restriction may slow aging by inhibiting mTOR."

-The main point is noting the December 2014, Mannick paper, "mTOR inhibition improves immune function in the elderly", which we spend two sections discussing below.
+In "Rejuvenating immunity: "anti-aging drug today" eight years later" 2015; the focus is the December 2014, Mannick paper, "mTOR inhibition improves immune function in the elderly". [discused in two sections discussing below].
 The Abstract states, "The year 2014 ended with celebration: Everolimus, a rapamycin analog, was shown to improve immunity in old humans, heralding "a turning point" in research."

 The other major point of this paper is that Blagosklonny states that his hyperfunction theory first presented in 2006 is now accepted.
-When he says "accepted" I believe he means accepted by the leading researchers in aging and certainly not accepted by traditional medicine.
+[When he says "accepted" I believe he means accepted by the leading researchers in aging, not accepted by traditional medicine.]

 "INTRODUCTION: "Until recently, aging was believed to be a functional decline caused by accumulation of random molecular damage, which cannot be prevented.
 Breaking this dogma, hyperfunction theory described aging as a continuation of growth, driven by signaling pathways such as TOR.
 TOR-centric model predicts that rapamycin (and other rapalogs) can be used in humans to treat aging and prevent diseases, In PROPER DOSES AND SCHEDULES, rapamycin and other rapalogs not only can but also must extend healthy life-span in humans.